p2pu/learning-circles/docs/installation.rst

 Go to http://www.example.net/en/ to view to page.

-Go to http://www.example.net/en/admin/ and log in with the username and password you created above
+Go to http://www.example.net/en/admin/ and log in with the username and password you created above.

+Go to http://www.example.net/en/admin/studygroups/organizer/add/ and select the username you just logged in with and click 'Save'.

+You can now return to the site and view the Organizer dashboard.